 The Volkswagen Golf R is back, this time trying to face down some serious competition.
-It's come equipped though, packing all wheel drive, 300PS and capable of getting to 62mph in just 4.9 seconds.
+It's come equipped though, packing all wheel drive and an uprated 310PS output that sees 62mph flash by in under 5 seconds.
 It'll also register better than 40mpg on the combined cycle.
 Your everyday supercar is right here.

 The GTI might be the definitive sporty Golf but there are those for whom even this iconic sports hatch doesn't quite deliver the goods.
 They want more.
 More grip, more speed, more presence, just more.
-The thing is, the market for exactly this sort of thing was turned on its head by BMW's M135i.
-Here was a car that delivered more.
-306PS to be exact, and delivered a premium badge in the process for less than £30,000.
-It was a game changer.
-Volkswagen needed to respond and deliver a vehicle that could put the upstart M135i in its place.
-The GTI couldn't do it.
-Even at around £27,000 for a five-door manual car, it looked a bit outgunned by its Bavarian rival, ceding over 80PS and the cachet of a rear-wheel drive chassis.
-Step up the Golf R, a legitimate member of the 300PS club and which fronts up with all-wheel drive and a sub £30k price tag.
+The thing is, the market for exactly this sort of thing has been turned on its head by cars like BMW's M140i.
+Here's a car that delivers more.
+340PS to be exact, and offers a premium badge in the process for less than £33,000.
+Volkswagen needed to respond and deliver a vehicle that could put the upstart M140i in its place.
+The GTI can't do that, even in its uprated 245PS 'Performance Pack' guise.
+But here's a Golf that can.
+The recently upgraded Golf R model, which now packs a 310PS punch and, unlike the BMW, has standard AWD.
+All for prices that start at around £32,000.
 Wolfsburg has hit back and hard.

-That 300PS power output is the headline number as far as the Golf R is concerned but delve a little deeper and you'll find some other facts that will stop you in your tracks.
-In manual form it gets to 62mph in 5.3 seconds, but unleash its potential with a DSG twin-clutch sequential transmission and it rockets through that benchmark in just 4.9 seconds.
-Power is delivered through a fifth-generation Haldex all-wheel drive system, which sends drive to the front wheels during modest throttle loads, but can then direct almost 100 per cent of drive to the rear axle if required.
+That 310PS power output is the headline number as far as the Golf R is concerned but delve a little deeper and you'll find some other facts that might stop you in your tracks.
+In manual form it gets to 62mph in just over 5 seconds, but unleash its potential with a DSG twin-clutch sequential transmission and you can expect a few tenths to be shaved from that benchmark.
+Power is delivered through a quick-reacting Haldex all-wheel drive system, which sends drive to the front wheels during modest throttle loads, but can then direct almost 100 per cent of drive to the rear axle if required.
 Top speed is limited to 155mph.
-The ride height is 20 mm lower than the standard Golf's and 5 mm lower than the GTI's, while Adaptive Chassis Control (DCC) is an option.
-For the first time, this offers a 'Race' mode, which increases damping, reducing body movements in the process.
-In conjunction with the driver profile selector (standard on all Golfs from SE upwards), Race mode also sharpens the throttle response and alters the shift pattern of the DSG gearbox.
+The ride height is 20mm lower than the standard Golf's and 5mm lower than the GTI's, while Adaptive Chassis Control (DCC) is an option.
+This offers a 'Race' mode, which increases damping, reducing body movements in the process.
+In conjunction with the 'Driver Profile' selector, 'Race' mode also further sharpens the throttle response and alters the shift pattern of the DSG gearbox.

 Design and Build

-Apart from that hoovered-to-the-tarmac ride height, the Golf R is distinguished by its revised front bumper assembly, indented with massive air inlets, a modified radiator grille with 'R' logo and daytime running lamps that are integrated into the standard bi-xenon headlights.
+Apart from that hoovered-to-the-tarmac ride height, the Golf R is distinguished by its revised front bumper assembly, indented with massive air inlets, a modified radiator grille with 'R' logo and daytime running lamps that are integrated into the now standard LED headlights, these part of a subtly re-styled front end.
 Move round to the side and you'll clock the aggressive body-colour sills and matt chrome-capped door mirrors.
-The R comes as standard with a tasty set of 18-inch 'Cadiz' alloy wheels wrapped in 225/40 tyres, but the optional 19-inch 'Pretoria' alloys are sure to be a popular fit.
-The brakes are ventilated discs all round, measuring 30 mm by 340 mm at the front and 22 mm by 310 mm at the back.
-A big part of the Golf VII design process was a determined weight loss plan and the R benefits from this by shedding around 45kg from the kerb weight of its predecessor.
-Its kerb weight of 1,476kg might seem quite hefty for a family hatch sized car but factor in the all-wheel drive transmission and it doesn't seem quite so bad.
+The R comes as standard with a tasty set of 18-inch alloy wheels wrapped in 225/40 tyres, but the optional 19-inch alloys are sure to be a popular fit.
+The brakes are ventilated discs all round, measuring 30mm by 340mm at the front and 22mm by 310mm at the back.
+A big part of the Golf VII design process was a determined weight loss plan and the R benefits from this.
+Its kerb weight of just under 1.5-tonnes might seem quite hefty for a family hatch sized car but factor in the all-wheel drive transmission and it doesn't seem quite so bad.
 The interior features cloth sports seats with Alcantara bolsters, with leather upholstery available as an option, while the instrument dials are unique to the R and include some smart touches such as blue needles.